 Put the toasts in, a few at a time, sesame seed side down.

-Serve the toasts sprinkled with an easily made Sweet Chilli Sauce or a sauce of your choice.
-Sprinkle with a little extra finely sliced green spring onion as garnish.
+Serve the toasts sprinkled with an easily made Sweet Chilli Sauce or Sprinkle with a little extra finely sliced green spring onion as garnish.

 The tofu must be firm, not the silken type.

 Vegetarian “Oyster” Sauce is made from mushrooms and adds important flavour.

 To avoid too much moisture in the mixture, the tofu needs to be as dry as possible.

 The toasts can be prepared a day in advance and kept covered in the refrigerator.

 The topping is quite fragile so the toasts need to be turned gently and carefully.

 If you want to make these gluten-free, ensure your soy/tamari and vegan sauces are gluten-free and spread the topping on some good quality gluten-free bread.

 Wow thank you so much Alex for creating this recipe for us!
 If you enjoyed this and want to see more of Alex’s recipes, you can subscribe to her blog here or you can follow Alex on Facebook and Instagram.